detekoi/compact-chat-overlay/README.md

 **Create fully personalized chat themes with matching background images!** Our latest update makes creating unique chat themes even more powerful:

-- **AI-Generated Backgrounds**: Get unique background images that perfectly match your theme's aesthetic
+- **AI-Generated Backgrounds**: Get unique background images that perfectly match your theme's aesthetic.
-- **Theme Carousel**: Easily browse through all available themes with a visual preview carousel
+- **Theme Carousel**: Easily browse through all available themes with a visual preview carousel.
-- **Enhanced Visual Editor**: Precise controls for opacity, border radius, and box shadows
+- **Enhanced Visual Editor**: Precise controls for opacity, border radius, and box shadows.
-- **Initial Connection Guide**: Streamlined first-time setup with a helpful connection prompt
+- **Initial Connection Guide**: Streamlined first-time setup with a helpful connection prompt.
-- **Accessibility Options**: Disable background images for high contrast and better readability
+- **Accessibility Considerations**: Disable background images for high contrast and better readability.

 Simply describe any game, aesthetic, or mood (like "Minecraft," "cyberpunk night city," or "cozy forest vibes"), and the AI will generate a complete theme with perfectly matched colors, fonts, and background image!